 This promises to be one of the great match-ups on display.
 Schweinsteiger has been in sensational form of late, and his all-round ability may see him just edge Lampard in this clash.

 Mesut Oezil (Castrol Ranking: 64) – Gareth Barry (Castrol Ranking: 407)

-Another crucial battle in the middle of the field will rage between the creative hub of the German side, Oezil, and England’s designated midfielder destroyer Gareth Barry.
+Another crucial battle in the middle of the field will rage between the creative hub of the German side, Oezil, and England’s designated midfielder destructor Gareth Barry.

 Already Werder Bremen midfielder Oezil has attracted a great deal of praise for his performances in South Africa, and the 21-year-old seems poised to be elevated to the status of world star given his recent showings.

 Barry was a somewhat controversial inclusion in Fabio Capello’s World Cup squad, given the Italian had warned he wouldn’t take a risk on injured players.
-As yet, the Italian has not seen the best of the Aston Villa man.
+As yet, the Italian has not seen the best of the Manchester City man.

 Amar: “Gareth Barry is not 100 per cent fit and this showed in the last two games.
 He was a little sloppy at times against Slovenia and was caught in possession twice in the second half.
 However he sets the tempo of England's play, is disciplined and brings balance to the side.
 I would say this is an area of concern for England.”